cairo-book/cairo-book/src/ch17-02-testing-smart-contracts.md

 {{#label test-owner}}
 <span class="caption">Listing {{#ref test-owner}}: Testing ownership of the contract by mocking the caller address </span>

-Using `stark_prank`, we call the `change_owner` function first as the owner, and then as a different address.
+Using `start_cheat_caller_address`, we call the `change_owner` function first as the owner, and then as a different address.
 We assert that the operation fails when the caller is not the owner, and that the owner is updated when the caller is the owner.

 #### Capturing Events with `spy_events`